-- Do you have sufficient financial resources to fulfil the contract?
-It might be that in order to deliver you will first have to invest a great deal in stock.
+- Do you have enough financial resources to fulfil the contract?
+It might be that in order to deliver you will first have to invest a great deal of financial resources in stock.

-- Is your work force up to the task at hand?
-You will always find that Government Entities ask for CV’s of employees that are going to be involved in the tender.
-Only if you have enough capable employees are you ready to tender.
+- Is your work force up for the task at hand?
+You will always find that Government Entities ask for CV's of employees that are going to be involved in the tender.
+Only if you have enough capable employees; then you are ready to tender.

-These are just some of the requirements that Government Entities will look at to decide if your business will be able to fulfil the requirements of the tender.
-Ensure that you have at least these minimum requirements before attempting to respond to tenders.
+These are just some of the requirements that Government Entities will look at in order to decide if your business will be able to fulfil the requirements of the tender.
+Ensure that you have at least these minimum requirements under the belt before attempting to respond to tenders.